 The work is hard but rewarding.
 After a long hard day in the field, you'll experience fun & friendship in the relaxing luxury of Sandals and Beaches All-Inclusive Resorts.
 While the primary purpose is to help those in need, there is plenty of cross cultural interaction, learning and free-time.
 In general, work is 8-5 M-F while evenings and weekends offer free time.
 First Sundays are set aside for orientation and set up.

-Our group divides into four teams consisting of dentists, assistants, hygienists and other helpers.
+Our group divides into 3 to 4 teams consisting of dentists, assistants, hygienists and other helpers.
 Each team is typically around 13 persons and assigned to different locations.
 The typical clinic will feature 5 chairs with 3 dentists and 2 hygienists.
 We set up portable dental equipment in temporary clinic locations ranging from country schools to rural health clinics.
 We also set up a clinic at the host hotel to treat Sandals and Beaches staff.
 Children and adults come to us for basic dental services including cleanings, fillings, sealants and extractions.
 While we want to save every tooth possible, the reality is that the greatest need is often an extraction.
 All types of dentists are welcome.
 The typical general dentist will perform about 70% extractions and 30% restoratives.
 We do our best to match up dentists with teams that compliment their skills.